HLR/HetSaul/saul-examples/src/main/scala/edu/illinois/cs/cogcomp/saulexamples/nlp/EntityRelation/README.md

 types.
 To read more on the formulation of the problem please refer to [1].

-One important goal in this task is to show the training with different paradigms, which are described in the next secion.
+One important goal in this task is to show the training with different paradigms, which are described in the next section.

 The type of entities that we extract in this example are E={Person, Location, Organization} and the typ of relations are R={WorksFor, LivesIn, LocatedIn, OrgBasedIn}.
 We evaluate the current systems on the Conll-2004 data.
 We use 2942 train sentences (6955 entities and 1079 relations) and 2573 test sentences (7219 entities and 969 relations).